runtools/run/docs/content/introduction/sharing-a-resource.md

 run @registry signUp
 ```

 After verifying your email address, you will be asked to choose a namespace.
-This choice is important because all the resources that you will publish in the future will reside in this namespace.
+This choice is important because all your published resources will reside in this namespace.
 For example, if your namespace is `"aturing"`, you will be able to publish a resource using `"aturing/nice-tool"` as identifier.
-Later on, you will have the possibility to create namespaces for companies or communities but this is another topic.
+Later on, you will have the possibility to create namespaces for organizations and communities, but this is another topic.

 #### Publishing a resource